bonedaddy/mining-bootstrap/README.md

-# Mining Bootstrap Repository
+#  Mining Bootstrap Repository Version 1.2

-Use at your own risk, none of this is guaranteed to be in working order ever.
-If you mess up your rigs using these files you assume 100% responsibility
+New version of the mining bootstrap repository